Phostmaster/Modal-Theory-Frankie/README.md

 Current Status
 v7 is the latest frozen version.
 It includes internal MT/GCF-inspired modifications (phase-weighted attention and hidden-state evolution) while retaining the proven external controller from v5/v6.

-All previous versions (v5, v6, v6.1) are archived in separate branches for reference.

 Repository Purpose
 This repo serves as the public engineering record of Frankie.
 It contains: